Genshin Impact - The Wanderer Skills, Materials, Talents, and More

 Jade-Claimed Flower

-- If Hanega: Fushi Kakka comes into contact with Hydro/Pyro/Cryo/Electro, this instance of the Windfavored state will obtain buffs according to the contacted element:
+- If Hanega: Song of the Wind comes into contact with Hydro/Pyro/Cryo/Electro, this instance of the Windfavored state will obtain buffs according to the contacted element:

 - Hydro: Sky-Dweller Point cap increases by 20.